lawrencetang20/CBAMresearch/README.md

 4) We sum over all export values with the same destination, origin, and sector.
 5) We then fill in 0 for all combinations of country to country in which no export value was reported.
 6) The data is saved to the trade_data.csv file.

+## Other

+The UK is added to the EU countries, and Australia is counted in the Canada section.